htw-projekt-p2p-volltextsuche/docs/docs/ops/setup.md

 ### 9. Stop the nodes again with ```docker-compose down``` if you are done.

 ## Production
-The first four steps are documented for transparancy reasons.
-You can skip them by cloneing this repository and executing install.sh The same goes for a testing-environment on which you don't need to setup the firewall and may already have installed docker (possible with root permissions).
+The first four steps are documented for transparency reasons.
+You can skip them by cloning this repository and executing install.sh The same goes for a testing-environment on which you don't need to setup the firewall and may already have installed docker (possible with root permissions).

 ***Setup without scripts.***
 ### 1. Setup your firewall to allow communication through olny these ports: